JohnDing1995/JohnDing1995.github.io/index.md

 ---

 I’m master student from Aalto University/TU Delft, major in Cloud Computing and Services.
-From April 2019, I also work as a full-time microservice and backend developer at <a href='https://apluslms.github.io'>A+ LMS</a>.
+From Feb.
+2020, I join <a href='https://www.eficode.com/'>Eficode</a>. as a Junior DevOps Consultant.
+I'm also working on my master thesis at moment.
   <div id="typed-strings">
   <p>BACKEND DEVELOPMENT</p>
 <p>CLOUD COMPUTING</p>